jerseycheese/BootHillGM/Docs/UserStories.md

   - Ensure that the state remains consistent across different components **Status:** Implemented.
 The game session now uses a dispatch function for state updates.

+- [ ] As a developer, I want to add identifying IDs/classes to page markup to make debugging and testing easier.
+  **Test Plan:**
+  - Review all components and add appropriate IDs and classes
+  - Verify that added IDs and classes are unique and descriptive
+  - Test that added identifiers don't break existing styles or functionality

+- [ ] As a user, I want to see character attributes and skills in title case for better readability.
+  **Test Plan:**
+  - Check all instances where character attributes and skills are displayed
+  - Verify that attributes and skills are consistently displayed in title case

+- [ ] As a user, I want the journal to be on its own separate page, so that it doesn't take up too much space on the Game Session page.
+  **Test Plan:**
+  - Create a new page for the journal
+  - Add navigation to the journal page from the Game Session page
+  - Verify that the journal displays correctly on its own page
+  - Ensure that the Game Session page layout improves with the journal removed

+- [ ] As a user, I want to see a more condensed combat log, so that I can quickly review the combat history without excessive scrolling.
+  **Test Plan:**
+  - Redesign the combat log to display information more concisely
+  - Ensure that all important combat information is still visible
+  - Verify that the condensed log is easy to read and understand

+- [ ] As a user, I want to see weapon information in each combat turn, so that I know what weapons are being used.
+  **Test Plan:**
+  - Update the combat system to include weapon information in each turn
+  - Verify that weapon names are displayed correctly for both player and opponent
+  - Ensure that weapon changes during combat are reflected in the log

+- [ ] As a user, I want to see the dice rolls for each combat turn, so that I understand how the results are determined.
+  **Test Plan:**
+  - Implement dice roll display in the combat system
+  - Verify that displayed rolls align with Boot Hill rules
+  - Ensure that the relationship between rolls and outcomes is clear

+- [ ] As a user, I want to see my actions emphasized in the narrative, so that I can easily distinguish them from the rest of the text.
+  **Test Plan:**
+  - Implement visual distinction for player actions in the narrative
+  - Verify that player actions are easily identifiable
+  - Ensure that the emphasis doesn't disrupt the overall readability of the narrative

 ## Post-MVP Features

 ### Advanced Character Creation